DjangoGirls/tutorial/en/deploy/README.md

 and the normal `ls` command won't show these files.
 Instead use `ls -a` to see the `.gitignore` file.

 > **Note** One of the files you specified in your `.gitignore` file is `db.sqlite3`.
-That file is your local database, where all of your users and posts are stored.
+That file is your local database, where all of your users and blog posts are stored.
 We'll follow standard web programming practice, meaning that we'll use separate databases for your local testing site and your live website on PythonAnywhere.
 The PythonAnywhere database could be SQLite, like your development machine, but usually you will use one called MySQL which can deal with a lot more site visitors than SQLite.
-Either way, by ignoring your SQLite database for the GitHub copy, it means that all of the posts and superuser you created so far are going to only be available locally, and you'll have to create new ones on production.
+Either way, by ignoring your SQLite database for the GitHub copy, it means that all of the blog posts and superuser you created so far are going to only be available locally, and you'll have to create new ones on production.
 You should think of your local database as a good playground where you can test different things and not be afraid that you're going to delete your real posts from your blog.

 It's a good idea to use a `git status` command before `git add` or whenever you find yourself unsure of what has changed.
 This will help prevent any surprises from happening, such as wrong files being added or committed.
 The `git status` command returns information about any untracked/modified/staged files, the branch status, and much more.
 The output should be similar to the following: